Selezioni Nazionali (National selections for the Eurovision Song Contest – Selection)

 Le selezioni nazionali possono scegliere: o solo l’interprete, o solo la canzone, o entrambi.
 L’emittente può riservarsi il diritto di scegliere un altro partecipante rispetto al vincitore, e nel caso specifico in cui il vincitore della manifestazione non possa partecipare (o venga squalificato) viene scelto il secondo o terzo classificato, anche se in ogni caso la scelta spetta all’emittente.

 Participants.
-As of 2023, 52 countries have participated in the contest at least once, and a record 43 countries participated in 2008, 2011 and 2018.
+As of 2024, broadcasters from fifty-two countries have participated in the Eurovision Song Contest at least once, and a record forty-three participated in 2008, 2011, and 2018.

 Table key